oqolarte/oblong/content/project/site.md

 As we rely on the internet for improving our collective knowledge, web designers and developers *must see to it* that everyone can access information, in spite of the current tech they have.

-Here are some other sites from which I got inspiration:
+Here are some other sites from which I also got inspiration:

-- Low-tech Magazine, the [solar-powered one](https://solar.lowtechmagazine.com).
+- LOW←TECH MAGAZINE, the [solar-powered one](https://solar.lowtechmagazine.com).
 Their article on [how to build a low-tech website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html) is eye-opening.
 - [1MB Club](https://1mb.club), and it's contemporaries, [512KB Club](https://512kb.club), [250KB Club](https://250kb.club), and even [1024b Club](https://1024b.club)
 - The "[Best Motherfucking Website](https://bestmotherfucking.website)"
 - [Dan Luu's website](https://danluu.com), although it begs a few design tweaks to improve readability.